 One of the most practical and widely-used products is a smart home security system.
 These will typically include cameras you can access remotely and an alarm system that can be set from your phone.
-You can upgrade your system by adding smart locks as well, which are incredibly useful if your kids get home from school before you, or if you need to let a repairman in, you can do that from your phone.
+You can upgrade your system by adding smart locks as well.
+Smart locks are incredibly useful if your kids get home from school before you.
+If you need to let a repairman in, you can do that from your phone.

 Another big draw to smart home automation is sustainability.
 It’s always a good time to start thinking green, and smart home can help!
 Sure, you could leave your A/C on all day, but that’s draining on the environment, your wallet, and the life of your unit.
 With a smart thermostat, you could tell your unit to shut down while the house is empty and start cooling down when you leave the office, saving 8 hours of wasted electricity without sacrificing comfort.

 Sustainability and security come together with smart home lighting.
 Ensuring that all your lights are off is obviously great for your electricity usage, but it has other applications.
 If you live alone or often come home to an empty house, being greeted by a dark, unlit home can be frightening!
 And not just around Halloween.

 With the right equipment, you could have your lights switched on, as it detects your smartphone coming up the driveway.

 Wireless Home Automation

 It’s more difficult for signals to travel to and from hard-wired devices in larger dwellings with multiple rooms and stories.
 This is because signals grow weaker the further they travel, resulting in inconsistent performance from the connected equipment.
 In cases like this, homeowners typically opt for a wireless home automation system.

 How Does Wireless Home Automation Work?